benhg/JULIA-Take-2/README.md

 We're going to align sequences using [STAR](https://github.com/alexdobin/STAR).

+## Contents

+1. A set of tools used to work with indexes and reads for full samples.
+This is in `full_sample_index/`
+2. A set of tools used to work with single transcript indexes and full sample reads.
+This is in `single_sequence_index/`

 ## Plan of Action

 Currently, we have a set of known transcripts in FASTA format, and a set of raw reads in FASTQ format.
 We will align the raw reads against the known transcripts using STAR.
 The specific plan of action is: